Privacy and Security

 Understanding how patrons use library websites is important, but this means that our actions, albeit somewhat anonymized, on these library sites are being collected and stored by Google (or some other analytic service).
 Anonymization generally means that identifiable personal information is stripped from data.
 The data that Google collects is technically pseudonymized.
 This means that although the identifiers that Google (or some other analytics company) uses are not immediately traceable, and individual's identity could be linked back if certain data points were combined, such as in the Paul Revere case.
 Unlike in the late 1700s, today we have much more advanced methods, data sources, and computation to make that happen.
 This means that we really should have to trust these sites with that information.
 Still, the fact that libraries use these services raises some ethical questions.
 That is, libraries are trusted institutions, and the use of analytics tools like this introduces issues about how private patron data is.

-Also, many web pages, library web pages included, are made up of multiple types of code, including HTML, CSS, and JavaScript.
+Also, web pages, library web pages included, can be made up of multiple types of code, including HTML, CSS, and JavaScript.
 This code can be sourced from external servers and services.
 For example, the fonts that a web page uses might be sourced from a separate font server that's not controlled by a library.
 Including third-party code entails more tracking mechanisms, since anytime a page is visited that contains a font sourced from another server, or any other code, the third party server can log that information.
 This enables more cross-referencing capabilities.

-Remember that security and privacy issues like this can be pretty mundane and not necessarily trendy.
+Remember that security and privacy issues like this can be mundane and not necessarily trendy.
 However, there is a trade-off.
 If we want to learn more about how users interact with library websites in order to improve usability and accessibility, then we have to have some of this data.
 Here's where a privacy policy might come into play.
 And technical solutions are game, too.
 Some analytics software, such as Matomo or Plausible, were designed to be privacy-friendly.
 (Note, though, that I have not personally vetted or used either of these products.)

 Conclusion

 Like all things I've covered in this work, the move to electronic resources has disrupted how we think about and handle the privacy and security of our patrons.
-The DiVittorio and Gianelli (2021) article highlights how more than ever much of what we might like to protect and keep secure is completely out of librarians' control, and that this has potential ramifications for our communities, and especially, for our marginalized and unprotected ones.
+The DiVittorio and Gianelli (2021) article highlights how more than ever much of what we might like to protect and keep secure is out of librarians' control, and that this has potential ramifications for our communities, and especially, for our marginalized and unprotected ones.

 When you become librarians, it's important to think about the usability of your services, but it's also important to think about your patrons' privacy.
 Be proactive in searching for technical solutions, in developing privacy policies, and in negotiating with vendors to ensure that your patrons' privacy is safeguarded.